Turnover will likely always be a concern for employers.

 Takeaways

 Turnover is complicated.
 Even though employees may say so, compensation isn’t always the first thing on their minds when they begin sending out their resumes.
-It is important to treat all the underlying causes of turnover and, if done diligently, your organization should see good results.
+It is important to treat all the underlying causes of turnover, and if done diligently, your organization should see good results.

 For more information on how background screening can help with your efforts to reduce turnover, feel free to reach out to us.